NTU Singapore Survival Guide

 Phone, Electronics, Computers

-If you are from europe, bring your handyphone.
+If you are from Europe, bring your handyphone.
 Pre-paid cards cost 25 to 50 S$ and 20-30 cent per minute.
 One odd feature: Both parties (caller and recipient) must pay for a call.
 Starhub only sells caller-pays-all for contract-cards, not for prepaid (note: SingTel (former monopolist), MobileOne and Starhub (the smallest; said to have not-so-good penetration) are the three only providers).

 Computers are the same price or more expensive than in Germany.
-The rumor that Singapore is cheap in electronics is a joke nowadays, though it is still cheaper than other asian countries.
+The rumor that Singapore is cheap in electronics is incorrect nowadays, though it is still cheaper than other Asian countries.
 If you have a notebook, bring it.
 The rooms on campus all have 10 Mbit ethernet access.
 Also bring everything you need to completely rebuild your software on your computer (I forgot my CDs, especially the Linux ones, and had them send to me).
 CD raw disks are cheap here, so dont bother.

 Germany (2-pole) plugs can be used.
-The plugs in SG have 3 poles - 2 are identical to the european ones plus one security pole.
+The plugs in SG have 3 poles - 2 are identical to the European ones plus one security pole.
 Simple plastic covers which press in the third pole convert SG plugs to euro ones (1 S$ for 3 plastic covers).

 Nutrition